MAY IS NATIONAL BIKE MONTH!

 - Watch out for bikers before pulling out from a parking space or plaza.

-At Atlanta Personal Injury Law Group – Gore LLC, we encourage everyone to get involved in National Bike Month.
+At Atlanta Personal Injury Law Group – Gore, we encourage everyone to get involved in National Bike Month.
 Even if you do not ride, you probably know someone who does.
 To learn more about your rights after being injured in an accident, call attorney Jennifer Gore-Cuthbert at (404) 436-1529 today!